differentrain/YYProject.XXHash/README.md

 independently, I don't recommend using compiled library in your project, instead, you can just copy the useful parts to your code, this is the benefit of MIT License.
 P:)

+If you are using .NET4.5 (or higher) or sibling frameworks, you can add conditional compilation symbol "HIGHER_VERSIONS" to optimize static-short-methods.

 ## Getting Started

 It's very easy to use this library.
 Both [XXHash32 Class](https://github.com/differentrain/YYProject.XXHash/wiki/cb2be3a3-5621-b343-992c-8a2af7fbe6df)